cuker/react-places-autocomplete/README.md

 # React Places Autocomplete

-A React component to build a customized UI for Google Maps Places Autocomplete
+A React component to build a customized UI for Google Maps Places Autocomplete.
+This component supports the GoogleApiWrapper from [google-maps-react](https://github.com/fullstackreact/google-maps-react).

 ### Demo